f-ocal/phase-0/week-1/tracking-changes-reflection.md

 #### Why are pull requests preferred when working with teams?

-Each team member can modify, amend or contribute to the code.
-Pull requests are very useful to let other team members to know that you have made changes and then project maintainer can integrate the code into the master.
+Pull requests are very useful when working with a team on a project.
+Each team member can review, modify or contribute to the code.
+Pull requests are also preferred to let other team members know about the changes and these changes won't be merged directly to origin master automatically, so project maintainer or main author can review and integrate the changes into the master.